Srujan-rai/Deepfake_voice_detection/README.md

 ## Deployment
 You can deploy your deepfake voice detection model for real-time or batch processing applications.
 This can be done using cloud services, edge devices, or server applications.

+Clone the repo
+then go to the respective directory and type python app.py in the terminal you will get the local host link